1bengardner/tq-website/compendium/mechanics.md

 Elemental attacks that deal damage (except for Poison Ivy) have a chance to inflict an ailment upon the target.
 Ailments are removed after battle.

 Elementally-imbued weapons generally do not inflict ailments.
-However, *lightning weapons* are special: While wielding one, non-elemental attacks have a chance of inflicting paralysis.
+However, *lightning weapons* are special: while wielding one, non-elemental attacks have a chance of inflicting paralysis.

 |Skill Element|Ailment|Effect|
 |-|-|-|